 “It’s been 9 years, and every wound is still burning.
 We are still suffering the same what we were suffering then,” says Ahanger, sitting in an under-lit room, displaying the timeline of his life through magazine covers since May 2009.
 As the tired Ahanger narrated, the long struggle for justice has always been a walk on spikes for his family.

-Ahanger didn’t fumble for a second while narrating his experience with the tragedy, seemed like he had been telling the same story for last nine years.
+Ahanger didn’t fumble for a second while narrating his experience with the tragedy, seemed like he had been telling the same story for the last nine years.
 “I cooperated with everyone who ever walked through my gate; hoping that he might help me to get the justice,” says Ahanger.

-He believes that due to harassment, by the Central Bureau of Investigation (CBI) and all other institutions involved at various stages of the investigation, his family has suffered like no one else did in the world.
+He believes that due to harassment, by the Central Bureau of Investigation (CBI) and all other institutions involved at various stages of the investigation, his family has suffered as no one else did in the world.
 Collecting his breath, he says, “Whenever they [investigating agencies] feel that someone is helping my family, they form a case and book them under sections.”

 While talking to Ahanger, who is in his 30s, he recalled an incident after 4-5 months of the case when he was going to his furniture shop in the Shopian town, along with his two-year-old son, Suzain, and a police convoy came and asked him to step out of his car.
 As he resisted, the police officials started abusing him, badly.
 “Why would anyone listen to abuses?
 But they went on to drag me on the road, in front of my toddler,” says Ahanger.

 The home with two-storeys on the right, a smaller one floor on the left with an empty compound in-between, the rusted gate stood still in hope to welcome justice.
 “The home hasn’t even changed a bit since then.
 It is the same.
-Old and wrecking; so is our life,” with a younger brother, Aqib Ahmad and sister, Rumi Jan, Ahanger’s are only left with one reason to smile, little Suzain.
+Old and wrecking; so is our life,” with a younger brother, Aqib Ahmad, and sister, Rumi Jan, Ahanger’s are only left with one reason to smile, little Suzain.
 In a family of 4, Shakeel is the only breadwinner.

 Like every other issue in the valley, all the political fronts have led down the people of Kashmir in their own way.
 “When Mehbooba Mufti was in opposition, she used to say, ‘these are like my sisters.’
 Apparently, she was protesting more fiercely than we did.”
 But Mufti has harshly turned her back on the victims of Shopian rape and murder case since she took the office in her hands three years ago.

 The National Conference has not helped in any manner either.
 The then serving Chief Minister Omar Abdullah, as claimed by Ahanger, offered him a huge amount of money and a government job.
-“But can this money buy my wife and sister’s honour?
+“But can this money buy my wife and sister’s honor?
 No, it can’t,” said Ahanger.
 The memories of various fake promises accelerated and Ahanger went on to say, “They think that they can rape Kashmiris and throw money on their faces to shut them up.”

 Ahanger believes that they have walked a long way in their struggle seeking justice, and became the face of resistance against sexual violence by government forces in the valley.
 “They think that one day, we will get tired.
 We will stop asking for justice.
 But, Insha-Allah, whether I live or die, my child will take this struggle forward.”